 MAPA stands for “Archaeology of Andean Mortuary Landscapes” and it also means “map” in Spanish!
 One of the main tools that our team uses to understand the past is mapping pre-Hispanic above-ground mortuary structures.
 These archaeological sites can be found across the Andes, but they are particularly important to the Chachapoya region because they can show us how different people connected with their ancestors in the past.
 Our website is a useful way to inform and exchange ideas with the public about this archaeological work and build our understanding of the Chachapoya past with interested communities.

 The MAPA Chachapoya Project is run by a team of local Peruvian collaborators situated in the Chachapoya region, and an international archaeologist.
-The team is lead by Canadian-Colombian archaeologist and PhD student Daniela Maria Raillard (Northwestern University), with support from Leymebamba Museum assistant and certified guide Segundo Priciliano Aguilar Silva, registered Leymebamba Community Tourism Association guide Eyrin Chavez Chancahuana, and consultant Guidmar Chavez Llatance.
+The team is lead by Canadian-Colombian archaeologist and PhD Candidate Daniela Maria Raillard Arias (Northwestern University), with support from Leymebamba Museum assistant and certified guide Segundo Priciliano Aguilar Silva, registered Leymebamba Community Tourism Association guide Eyrin Chavez Chancahuana, and consultant Guidmar Chavez Llatance.
 All our team members have extensive experience in archaeology, tourism and heritage, and most are Spanish-English bilingual.

 MAPA is a developing dissertation project and more team members are getting involved as research progresses, so stay tuned for updates!

 Meet the Team!